Helping you grow closer to God

 It changes your perspective.
 See, everyone today is, “I can’t wait, I can’t wait, I can’t wait.”
 Or it’s fear, fear, fear.
 This might happen, that might happen.
 As though, like, okay, this little, seventy or eighty years you get, like, okay.
 What if some really bad things happen but you’re really right with God?
 And you live forever and ever and ever?
 And what you do now, even if it doesn’t all work out the way you would like it to for the present, actually sets you up for something that is better and better, longer and longer, and forever?

-Do you want to hear something else?
-Seventy years is nothing.
+A hundred years is nothing.
 It’s a vapor.
 It’s nothing.
 You will reign with Him.
 And how you will reign will be determined by how you walk now.

 If He is the image of the invisible God, if He is the Creator and Sustainer of the universe, if He is the Creator and head and Lord of the Church, in order that He might be supreme or first placed in everything, in every galaxy, in every relationship among humans and angels and visible and invisible, here’s the only question I have: Doesn’t it make sense that the baby in that manger that was fully man and fully God, who lived to be Jesus and died and rose from the dead, and sits at the right hand of the Father and holds all things by the Word of His power, wouldn’t it make sense for Him to have exactly the same place in your heart and your life and priorities that He has with everything else?
 Doesn’t it?